Puer aeternus: In mythology

 The phrase puer aeternus comes from Metamorphoses, an epic work by the Roman poet Ovid (43 BC – c.
 17 AD) dealing with Greek and Roman myths.
-In the poem, Ovid addresses the child-god Iacchus as "puer aeternus" and praises him for his role in the Eleusinian mysteries.
+In the poem, Ovid addresses the child-god Iacchus as "puer aeternus" and praises him for his role in the Eleusinian Mysteries.
 Iacchus is later identified with the gods Dionysus and Eros.
 The puer is a god of vegetation and resurrection; the god of divine youth, such as Tammuz, Attis, and Adonis.

 In Jungian psychology

 Swiss psychiatrist Carl Gustav Jung developed a school of thought called analytical psychology, distinguishing it from the psychoanalysis of Sigmund Freud (1856–1939).
 In analytical psychology (or "Jungian psychology"), the puer aeternus is an example of what Jung considered an archetype, one of the "primordial, structural elements of the human psyche."

 The shadow of the puer is the senex (Latin for 'old man'), associated with the god Cronus—disciplined, controlled, responsible, rational, ordered.
 Conversely, the shadow of the senex is the puer, related to Hermes or Dionysus—unbounded instinct, disorder, intoxication, whimsy.

 Like all archetypes, the puer is bipolar, exhibiting both a "positive" and a "negative" aspect.
 The "positive" side of the puer appears as the Divine Child who symbolizes newness, potential for growth, hope for the future.
 He also foreshadows the hero that he sometimes becomes (e.g. Heracles).
-The "negative" side is the child-man who refuses to grow up and meet the challenges of life face on, waiting instead for his ship to come in and solve all his problems.
+The "negative" side is the child-man who refuses to grow up and meet the challenges of life head-on, waiting instead for his ship to come in and solve all his problems.

 "For the time being one is doing this or that... it is not yet what is really wanted, and there is always the fantasy that sometime in the future the real thing will come about....
 The one thing dreaded throughout by such a type of man is to be bound to anything whatever."

 "Common symptoms of puer psychology are dreams of an imprisonment and similar imagery: chains, bars, cages, entrapment, bondage.
 Life itself...is experienced as a prison."

 When the subject is a female, the Latin term is puella aeterna, imaged in mythology as the Kore (Greek for 'maiden').
 One might also speak of a puer animus when describing the masculine side of the female psyche, or a puella anima when speaking of a man's inner feminine component.